 When Open-AudIT receives data about a device, either by discovering the device during an audit run or by the user importing the device, it must determine if this discovered device matches a device that already exists within its database, or if it is a new device that should be added.
 Open-AudIT uses a series of twelve property matches to determine this.

-It is important to note that when Open-AudIT determines a match ALL properties set to 'y' must match exactly in order for Open-AudIT to determine that the discovered device matches a device already in the database.
+The Match Rules work as OR comparisons, not AND.
+This means the first rule that matches a field in the discovered device to one in the dB resolves as an existing device.
+All Matching Rules have to fail in order for a device to be new and result in a new record being created.
 If any of these properties do not match, then a new device entry will be created, which could result in duplicate device entries.
 In situations where properties are duplicated, for example a dbus_id is copied during a VM clone, then an existing device may incorrectly get overwritten/updated rather then a new entry being created resulting in missing devices.

 Guides for adjusting the matching rules are covered in detail HERE: Matching Devices